willwhitney/6.835-multimodal-fusion/readme.md

 ![](/Users/will/Dropbox/MIT/6.835/miniproject4/body_only.png)

 For the body-only interpretation, gesture 1 was the most misinterpreted, as almost 70% of the time it was predicted as gesture 2.
 Gestures 5 and 6 were also thoroughly confused, with gesture 6 being interpreted more than half of the time as gesture 5.
 Gesture 5 itself was only barely more than half the time correctly interpreted.
-While gestures 3 and 4 were sometimes confused with each other, they were more distinguishable than the other confused pairs.
+While gestures 3 and 4 were sometimes confused with each other, they were more distinguishable than the other confused pairs.z

 From examining the diagrams, these confused pairs of gestures make perfect sense.
 These pairs have the same arm movements, and differ only in the hand position used for the gesture.
 The fact that gestures 3 and 4 are usually distinguishable is actually somewhat surprising, and probably reflects a difference in the arm movements caused by the wrist orientation change.
 Perhaps the signaler does not bring his hands as close together when the thumbs are pointing inward, towards each other.